SomeDebris/rock-paper-scissors/README.md

 ## Installation:

+# Steam

 This mod will be put on Steam eventually, the link will be here.

+# Download .zip

+Download this repository as a .zip file, extract it, and put it in your `mods/` folder.

+# Clone

 Using git, clone this repository to your `mods/` folder:
 ```